Trace Hentz with Mary St. Martin

 And NEVER give up.

-Karen Vigneault is assisting adoptees in their search at her website: https://nativegenealogy.wordpress.com and her email: email@example.com
+In 2019, we lost Karen Vigneault.
+She was assisting adoptees in their search at her website: https://nativegenealogy.wordpress.com

 From CALLED HOME contributor Mary St. Martin Charles:

 Being an adoptee, originally I just wanted to know my ethnicity.
 To confirm what I felt in my heart, I never had access to the truth.
 I was told my birth father was 1/4 Aleutian Indian from Alaska.
 At the time, the DNA company also offered medical evaluation to help see if you may possibly carry genes to hereditary diseases.
 The government stepped in and laid that service to rest.
 I literally had no concept of having a relative who shared DNA with me.
 I didn’t even hope to find anyone when I submitted my spit.